hmanko/srSMLM_DeepL/README.md

 # SR-SMLM_DeepL

-This is a code to create a training set and train a U-neе-based network to improve srSMLM technique performance
+This is a code to create a training set and train a U-net-based network to improve srSMLM technique performance

 ### Described in Manko et al. 2022